Our Team

 Prior to Evrys Bio, Lillian was VP of Translational Medicine at Kadmon Corporation.
 She was responsible for strategy and translation from early discovery through proof of concept in man.
 Throughout her career she has built from scratch, state-of-the-art technologies, drug discovery & development teams, and businesses at Stanford, Millennium Pharmaceuticals, Purdue Pharma, Aestus Therapeutics, and Kadmon.
 At Aestus, she applied her own data mining algorithms to identify drug-repositioning assets to acquire and develop in a virtual pharma environment.
 Aestus’ first in-licensed product was successfully advanced from novel mechanism of action & therapeutic hypothesis to completion of phase 2A trial in 5 years and $5 M spend primarily funded by government grants.
 BS, MIT; PhD, Wisconsin; Post-Doc, Stanford; MBA, Wharton.

-Tom is Princeton University, James Elkins Professor of Life Sciences.
-He has received numerous career honors and awards and is a member of the U.S. National Academy of Sciences & Institute of Medicine.
-Intellectual property from Tom’s lab in the fields of molecular biology, gene therapy, vaccines, and virology, has fueled multiple start-ups with successful exits including DNX (IPO), ImClone Systems (IPO), Merlin (acquired by Somatix), Novalon (acquired by Kara Bio), and Cadus (IPO).
-Tom has served in the past and, also, continues to serve on the Boards of multiple companies and non-profits including Merck & Co., Cell Genesis, CV Therapeutics, the Fox Chase Cancer Center and the Hepatitis B Foundation.
+Tom is the James A. Elkins Professor of Life Sciences, Emeritus, at Princeton University.
+He is a member of the U.S. National Academy of Sciences, the U.S. National Academy of Medicine and the American Philosophical Society.
+Intellectual property and concepts from Tom’s lab in the fields of molecular biology, gene therapy, vaccines, and virology, have fueled multiple start-ups with successful exits including DNX (IPO), ImClone Systems (IPO), Merlin (acquired by Somatix), Novalon (acquired by Kara Bio), Cadus (IPO) and PMV Pharma (IPO).
+Tom served in the past on the boards of multiple companies, including Merck & Co., Cell Genesis and CV Therapeutics.
+In addition to his current position as chair of the Evrys board, he serves on the boards of MeiraGTx and the Hepatitis B Foundation.